Atril33/Hello_Microvers/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-> This is a simple website I made this with HTMl & CSS.
-I completed this website by using simple HTML & CSS code lines.
-I used "h1" tag to create the "Hello Microverse!" text and gave a good color by using CSS.
-I have got great knowledge after completed this simple webpage
+> This is my Portfolio page I made this with HTMl & CSS.
+I completed this website by using simple HTML & CSS line.
+I used _header, image, text, menu-bar & icons_ in by Html & _colors, sizes, margins, & paddings_ ,etc I used css for stylings.

 **[Hello Microverse]** This is my first project.